ployground/bsdploy/docs/index.rst

 1. Since the imperative scripts have the luxury of running against a well-defined context, you can keep them short and concise without worrying about all those edge cases.

-2. And since the playbooks needn't concern themselves with performing updates or other tasks you don't have to litter them with awkward states such as ``restarted`` or ``updated`` or with non-states such as ``shell` commands.
+2. And since the playbooks needn't concern themselves with performing updates or other tasks you don't have to litter them with awkward states such as ``restarted`` or ``updated`` or – even worse – with non-states such as ``shell`` commands.

 Under the hood
 **************

 BSDploy's scope is quite ambitious, so naturally it does not attempt to do all of the work on its own.
-In fact, BSDPloy is just a fairly thin, slightly opinionated wrapper around existing, excellent tools.
+In fact, BSDPloy is just a fairly thin, slightly opinionated wrapper around existing excellent tools.

-In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.
+In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and on the client numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.

 Server requirements
 *******************

-A FreeBSD system that wants to be managed by BSDploy will need to have `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ installed, as well as `Python <http://python.org>`_ and must have SSH access enabled (either for root or with ``sudo``).
+A FreeBSD system that wants to be managed by BSDploy will need to have `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ installed, as well as `Python <http://python.org>`_ and must have SSH access enabled (either for root or with ``sudo`` configured).

 .. note:: Strictly speaking, BSDploy only needs Python for the initial :doc:`configuration </narr/configuration>` of the jailhost.
 If you chose to perform that step yourself or use a pre-existing host, you won't need Python on the host, just ezjail.